 You can freeze for longer storage.
 Simply put in a freezer-safe zip top bag and freeze for up to 3 months.
 I recommend freezing unsliced portions to prevent freezer burn, but slices can be frozen, as well.

-There are so many fun ways to create a unique pumpkin loaf:
+Here are a few of my favorite ways to create a unique pumpkin loaf:

 - Add orange zest – citrus adds a clever brightness that's really, really tasty

-- Replace the vanilla extract with maple extract.
-Or, add some banana extract for banana pumpkin bread.
+- Try different extracts – replace the vanilla extract with maple extract.
+Or, add some banana extract for gluten-free pumpkin banana bread.

-- Top with a maple glaze, cream cheese frosting or chocolate ganache
+- Top with a glaze or icing – drizzle some Sugar-free Icing and Glaze over the top or adorn with some cream cheese frosting or chocolate ganache

-Whip up some pumpkin bread French toast!
-This is just bliss.
-Dip slices in an egg-wash with a pinch of cinnamon and nutmeg and fry until just golden.
+- Make pumpkin bread French toast – this is just bliss.
+Dip slices in an egg-wash with a pinch of cinnamon and nutmeg and fry until golden.
 Then drench in butter and your favorite sugar-free maple syrup.
-It’s drool worthy, sticky sweet goodness.
+It’s drool-worthy, sticky sweet goodness.

 FAQ